 Anderson Hill Park

-An undeveloped natural area (2.79 hectares) within a residential neighborhood featuring rock outcrops, Garry Oak ecosystems, some open spaces, native flora and fauna and non-native shrubs and plants.
-There are no known ‘species at risk’ in this park but the Garry Oak communities have been ranked “critically endangered” in British Columbia.
+An undeveloped natural area (2.79 hectares) within a residential neighborhood, Anderson Hill Park features rock outcrops, Garry Oak ecosystems, some open spaces, native flora and fauna and non-native shrubs and plants.
+There are no known species at risk in this park, but the Garry Oak communities have been ranked Critically Endangered in British Columbia.
 There are some archeological features of interest and some defined trails.

 Anderson Hill Park provides a valuable recreational resource for citizens to peacefully enjoy the natural park ambience and panoramic views, with some ecological and archeological educational value.